 UNDERSTANDING AUTISM

-Autism (ASD) is a developmental disorder, that impacts how someone understands and navigates the world.
+Autism, also known as ASD, is a developmental disorder that impacts how someone understands and navigates the world.

-Autistic people can struggle with social interactions and communication, and can have repetitive behaviours and interests (4).
+As a result, autistic people may struggle with social interactions and communication, and they may also experience repetitive behaviours and strong interests.( 4).

 This may look like: